 - 1 Introduction: general introduction, chapter summary, general instructions for using the software, and help resources. - 2 Hardware: descriptions of the main components of the PELORIS 3. - 3 Running Protocols: main steps for running protocols, further configuration options and scheduling, and monitoring processing on the Status screen. - 4 Protocol Setup: descriptions of protocol types and the reagent selection methods used, protocol validation and the carryover setting.
 Creating and editing protocols. - 5 Reagent Setup: reagent groups, types and stations, and reagent management.
 Setting up reagent types and stations in the software.
 Replacing reagents. - 6 Ancillary Settings & Operations: basic instrument settings, manual operation of instrument components, event monitoring, alarms, and transfer of system files. - 7 Cleaning and Maintenance: daily and as-required maintenance, and accessories available from Leica Biosystems. - 8 Reference: descriptions of the pre-defined protocols and recommended bottle configurations.
-Recommended reagent thresholds and reagent compatibility tables. - 9 Troubleshooting: questions, flowcharts and scenarios to assist with problem solving. - 10 Malware Detection: information about the anti-malware scanner. - 11 Specifications: system specifications.
+Recommended reagent thresholds and reagent compatibility tables. - 9 Troubleshooting: questions, flowcharts and scenarios to assist with problem solving. - 10 Data Security and Privacy: information about data security and privacy and the anti-malware scanner. - 11 Specifications: system specifications.